 Dealing with deviations and risk management

-Project work, certification preparation and certification exam (approx. 1.5 days)
+Project work, certification preparation and certification examination (approx. 1.5 days)

 You will also gain a comprehensive understanding of the PRINCE2 methodology and learn all the important principles, topics and processes that you need to apply PRINCE2 in real projects.
 Through practical examples and a structured approach, you will learn how to apply PRINCE2 flexibly to different project situations.